-The Consumer Duty came into effect on 1 August 2023.
-Considerable time and effort has been spent implementing the changes required within our business to ensure the new regulations are embedded in our policies and processes.
-Our Consumer Duty Champion who is also one of our non-executive directors will continue to assist the management team in ensuring that appropriate oversight is maintained as we operate under the new rules.
+We have passed the first-year anniversary of the implementation of the Consumer Duty which came into effect on 1 August 2023.
+Considerable time and effort were spent implementing the changes required within our business to ensure the new regulations were embedded in our policies and processes.
+Our Consumer Duty Champion, who is also one of our non-executive directors, continues to assist the management team in ensuring that appropriate oversight is maintained as we operate under these new rules.